playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 `application/javascript` is now the default content-type returned for JavaScript instead of `text/javascript`.
 For generated `<script>` tags, we are now also omitting the `type` attribute.
 See more details about omitting `type` attribute at the [HTML 5 specification](https://www.w3.org/TR/html51/semantics-scripting.html#element-attrdef-script-type).

-## `Router#withPrefix` should always add prefix
+## `Router#withPrefix` should always add a prefix

 Previously, `router.withPrefix(prefix)` was meant to add a prefix to a router, but still allowed "legacy implementations" to update their existing prefix.
 Play's `SimpleRouter` and other classes followed this behavior.
 Now all implementations have been updated to add the prefix, so `router.withPrefix(prefix)` should always return a router that routes `s"$prefix/$path"` the same way `router` routes `path`.

-By default routers are unprefixed, so this will only cause a change in behavior if you are calling `withPrefix` on a router that has already been returned by `withPrefix`.
+By default, routers are unprefixed, so this will only cause a change in behavior if you are calling `withPrefix` on a router that has already been returned by `withPrefix`.
 To replace a prefix that has already been set on a router, you must call `withPrefix` on the original unprefixed router rather than the prefixed version.

 ## Play WS Updates